CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 - Create a Markdown file called `README.md` within `init-is310-homework`.
 - Create a folder called `images` within `init-is310-homework`.

-The final piece is updating your `README.md` file with evidence that you have completed all **Required** tool installations for the course, listed [here]({{site.baseurl}}/materials/introducing-humanities-computing/01-course-tools/#assigned-list-of-course-software--tools) (though you are welcome to post also proof of Optional tools). **If you are using your own setup, please also post proof of your equivalent setup.** You can do this by adding a list of the tools you have installed and adding screenshots of the tools running on your computer.
+The final piece is updating your `README.md` file with evidence that you have completed all **Required** tool installations for the course, listed [here]({{site.baseurl}}/materials/introducing-humanities-computing/01-course-tools/#assigned-list-of-course-software--tools) (though you are welcome to post also proof of Optional tools). **If you are using your own setup, please also post proof of your equivalent.** You can do this by adding a list of the tools you have installed and adding screenshots of the tools running on your computer.
 You can use the `images` folder to store these screenshots.

 We have yet to learn much about Markdown but you can use the following template to structure your `README.md` file: